beling/book-pl/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 In the second `use` statement, we chose the new name `IoResult` for the `std::io::Result` type, which won’t conflict with the `Result` from `std::fmt` that we’ve also brought into scope.
-Listing 7-15 and Listing 7-16 are considered idiomatic, so the choice is up to you!
+Listing 7-15 and listing 7-16 are considered idiomatic, so the choice is up to you!

 ### Re-exporting Names with `pub use`